Ori and the Blind Forest: Gameplay

 Ori and the Blind Forest is a 2D Metroidvania; a platform game with an emphasis on exploration, collecting items and upgrades, and backtracking to previously inaccessible areas.
 The player controls Ori, a white guardian spirit, and Sein, who is the light and eyes of the Spirit Tree.
 As Ori, players must jump, climb, and use various other abilities to navigate the game's world.
 Sein can shoot Spirit Flames to combat enemies or break obstacles.
 Ori is required to interact with the environment by jumping from platforms and solving puzzles, and is faced with various enemies.
 The player helps Ori collect health cells, energy cells, new abilities, and upgrades.
 The game world unfolds to the player in the fashion of a Metroidvania, with new abilities allowing the player to access previously inaccessible areas.

-In addition to save points scattered in the game, players can create "soul links" at any time they choose to serve as checkpoints.
+In addition to scripted save points scattered in the game, players can create "soul links" at any time they choose to serve as checkpoints.
 However, soul links can only be created using energy cells collected during gameplay; the needed energy is not in abundant supply, forcing players to create them only when necessary.
 The player can obtain ability points to gain upgrades and benefits, such as increasing the damage of Sein's Spirit Flame.
 These upgrades can be achieved when the player has enough ability points to learn the skill they desire, anywhere a soul link has been created.
 An ability point is gained when Ori collects enough experience by killing enemies, destroying various plants, and finding spirit light containers or ability cells (which instantly awards Ori an ability point).
 Each skill must be learned in sequential order from one of three ability trees to allow the next skill to be accessible.
+Ori can learn new abilities such as wall jumping, and double jumping.